brainworxx/kreXX-TYPO3-Extension/Documentation/Features/Scalar/Index.rst

 A string value can host a lot of information.
 When dealing with a webservice, there is a good chance that you will get a json or xml as an answer.
 Taking a closer look at these may reveal a lot of information.
 |
 There is a downside, though.
-Facing a class structure with more than 20 `XML` or `JSON` strings will result in a lot of output, which may cause problems.
+Facing a class structure with more than 20 :literal:`XML` or :literal:`JSON` strings will result in a lot of output, which may cause problems.
 That is why this feature is deactivated by default.

 .. important::